LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

 Then, we define our agent types.
 This simulation will only have a single type: the BattleAgent.
-Most of the agent attributes will be the same, and we can preconfigure that in the class definition so we don't have to do it for every agent.
+Most of the agent attributes will be the same, and we can preconfigure the class definition so we don't have to do it for every agent.

 .. code-block:: python